Masquerade (book): Solution

-The acrostic of these words and phrases reads "CLOSEBYAMPTHILL".
-Properly interpreted, the message tells the reader that the treasure is buried in Ampthill Park in Bedfordshire, near the park's cross-shaped monument to Catherine of Aragon, at the precise spot touched by the tip of the monument's shadow at noon on the day of either the March or September equinox.
+The acrostic of these words and phrases reads CLOSE BY AMPTHILL.
+Properly interpreted, the message tells the reader that the treasure is buried near the cross erected as a monument to Catherine of Aragon in Ampthill Park, at the precise spot touched by the tip of the monument's shadow at midday on the day of either the vernal or autumnal equinox.

-Many additional hints and "confirmers" are scattered throughout the book.
-For example, in the painting depicting the Sun and the Moon dancing around the Earth, the hands of the two figures are clasped together, pointing at the date of the spring equinox.
+Many additional hints and "confirmers" are scattered throughout the book – for example, in the second painting depicting the Sun and the Moon dancing around the Earth, the hands of the two figures are clasped together, pointing at the approximate date of the March equinox, and the last painting displays a magic square written in sand on the beach, whose numbers match the number of letters in each of the fifteen paintings that make up the nineteen-word message above.